-We partner to provide seamless health care to the most vulnerable recently completed its first full year as the lead agency for the Roncesvalles Neighbourhood Care Team.
+"Give us one envelope of money and let us tell you what we can do with it, instead of funding in this fragmented, siloed way." < NEIGHBOURHOOD HOUSE SEMIORS DROCTAMS recently completed its first full year as the lead agency for the Roncesvalles Neighbourhood Care Team.
 NCTs are local partnerships of health providers that work together to provide seamless health care services to the most vulnerable, isolated people in need.
 Ours is based at our supportive housing office at 20 West Lodge.